 Rawlins County Health Center is a critical access hospital with 24 licensed beds.
 We are proud to offer a wide variety of diagnostic services and capabilities to help our providers make timely and accurate diagnoses.
 With our electronic medical record system, patients can have their lab work, x-rays, MRIs or any other exam or outpatient services performed at RCHC and have the results sent through secure electronic transmission to the provider of their choice.
-Also, we have the capability for outside physicians to view exam images over the web immediately after the exam is complete.
-If this is something that your physician is interested in, they can contact RCHCs radiology department.
+Also, we have the capability for outside providers to view exam images over the web immediately after the exam is complete.
+If this is something that your provider is interested in, they can contact the RCHC’s radiology department.

-Computed Radiography is a computerized x-ray system that provides high-resolution images.
+Digital Radiography provides high-resolution images.
 These images can be altered, enhanced, and also magnified to improve diagnostic evaluation.
-Our x-ray system is integrated with a computerized Picture Archiving Communication System (PACS) that provides immediate image access to our physicians and to a staff of radiologists in Kearney, NE.
+Our x-ray system is integrated with a computerized Picture Archiving Communication System (PACS) that provides immediate image access to our providers and to a staff of radiologists in Kearney, NE.

 EKG or Electrocardiogram is an electrical tracing of the heart.
 EKGs are performed to rule out any cardiac events or arrhythmias.
 The EKG system is critical in detecting a heart attack and in life-saving treatments.

-Digital Mammography uses x-rays to produce an image of the breast that is then displayed on a computer monitor that has advanced software, allowing the image to be manipulated and magnified for optimal evaluation.
-Some advances of digital mammography over film mammography include decreased compression time and a reduction in radiation dose.
-Mammography is a mobile service of Hays Medical Center that is available once a month.
+3D Mammography uses x-rays to produce an image of the breast that is then displayed on a computer monitor that has advanced software, allowing the image to be manipulated and magnified for optimal evaluation.
+Some advances of digital and 3D mammography over film mammography include decreased compression time and a reduction in radiation dose.
+Mammography is a mobile service of United Radiology from Salina, KS that is available every 3 months.

 Ultrasound is a non-invasive test that uses sound waves to produce images of organs, veins, and arteries.
 The microphone-shaped transducer is moved across the area of interest on the body in order to obtain images from various angles.
 Echocardiography is an ultrasound examination of the heart that displays the structure, function, and blood flow patterns on a screen without the use of x-rays.
 Ultrasound is available twice per week.